DHTMLX/docs-suite/docs/list/features.md

 ## How to configure DHTMLX List

-In this section you will know how to configure the drag-n-drop functionality, how to activate the ability to use key navigation, and more.
+In this section you will know how to configure the drag-n-drop functionality, how to activate inline editing and key navigation.

 | Topic                                                             | Description                                                                                                |
 | ----------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------- |